Thank you to all that attended the Madonnari Festival this year. Please check back next summer for more information about next years festival.

-The theme for this year’s Madonnari Festival in Baltimore is “The Movement of Change.”
+The theme for this year’s Madonnari Festival in Baltimore is “Respect.”
 Both professional and student artists – local, national and international – will become i madonnari for the celebration, creating breathtaking 2-D and 3-D chalk pastel art directly on the streets of Little Italy that will be judged by professional artists.
 Prizes in two categories – traditional and contemporary – will be awarded.
 Baltimore’s own Maestro Madonnaro and muralist, Michael Kirby, will also give a lecture on the Madonnari tradition of street painting during the festival.

-The three-day event will also feature Italian food, wine, music, theater and dance, with events taking place both outdoors and indoors.
+The four-day event will also feature Italian food, wine, music, theater and dance, with events taking place both outdoors and indoors.
 Festival highlights also include the PNC Children’s Chalk Center, where young artists can express their creativity alongside the masters; bocce lessons at the bocce court on Stiles Street; concerts and performances; the Baltimore Museum of Art Outpost’s onsite mobile museum; and more.

 For more information, visit www.littleitalymadonnari.com.